 To edit a rule, select the relevant line in the table.
-In the opened window, change the needed parameters and click the APPLY button.
+On the opened page, change the needed parameters and click the APPLY button.

-To change or delete the schedule for a rule, click the Edit schedule icon ( ) in the line corresponding to this rule.
+To change or delete the schedule for a rule, click the Edit schedule icon ( $\bigcirc$ ) in the line corresponding to this rule.
 In the opened window, change the parameters and click the SAVE button or click the DELETE FROM SCHEDULE button.

-To remove a rule, select the checkbox located to the left of the relevant line of the table and click the DELETE button ( $\overline{\mathbb{U}}$ ).
+To remove a rule, select the checkbox located to the left of the relevant line of the table and click the DELETE button ( $\boxed{10}$ ).
 Also you can remove a rule on the editing page.